opencompany/awesome-open-company/README.md

 > **Share as much as possible, charge as little as possible.**

-derived from the [original formulation](http://blog.gittip.com/post/26350459746/the-first-open-company/) by Gittip.
+derived from the [original formulation](http://blog.gittip.com/post/26350459746/the-first-open-company/) by Gittip (now Gratipay).

 In practice, this often means:
 - releasing its products as